MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **classification** - The classification of the calendar event.
 Possible values include none, focus, time_away, lunch, exercise, homeschooling, class, doctor_visit, travel_time, meeting_preparation, no_meeting_time.
 Helps us understand the classification of the event user creating/editing.
 For example, whether the user is creating a focus event.

 - **create_poll_card_shown** - Whether the create poll card was shown in the UI when the user was creating an event.
-This will allow us to understand how often users opt into creating a poll.
+This allows us to understand how often users opt into creating a poll.

 - **delete_action_origin** - The origin of the delete action performed.
 This includes values such as navigation bar toolbar and capsule toolbar.
 Helps us understand if there are any issues with deleting a meeting from a certain location.